Momentum-Team-13/questionbox-team-back-end-plantspace/README.md

 # Team Fennec Foxes
-### Backend Engineers: Amanda McMillin & Yuriy Golota
+### Backend Engineers: Amanda McMullin & Yuriy Golota

 This repository is the API for a React web application called PlantSpace.